-Do I need to be a memeber of a Home Nations?
+Do I need to be a member of a Home Nation?

 Yes, you have to be a individual member.
 The main reason for this is that you must hold insurance to gain your qualification.
 Membership gives this insurance as part of the benefits.

-No, for the Level 1 CCTRI, the requirements are attendance at the full 3 days and subject to successful completion of the practical assessment, and passing the written exam paper, your Level 1 certificate will be sent to the address given to us in your application, once all references are followed up.
+No, for the Level 1 the requirements are attendance of the full 3 days, successful completion of the practical assessment, and completing an on line assessement, your Level 1 certificate will be sent to the address given to us in your application.
 This usually takes around 25 working days from the end of the course.

 When will I get my certificate?

-Following the final day of the course, the course tutors have 5 working days to submit all the course paperwork to the Recognised centre co-ordinator.
-The exams will then be distributed to an assessor to mark, then return.
-This then needs sorting, and a specific form needs completing to go to 1st4sport, informing them of who has passed the course.
-1st4sport say allow 20 working days from them recieving the form. therefore please allow upto 6 weeks to obtain your certificate.
-If you do not recieve it within this time frame, please contact your course tutor.
+Following the final day of the course, the course tutors have 5 working days to submit all the course work to the Recognised centre co-ordinator.
+This is verified and certficates are requested from the awarding body (1st4sport) Please allow upto 6 weeks to obtain your certificate.
+If you do not recieve it within this time frame, in the first instance please contact your course tutor.

 After attending the Level 3 course, is there anything I need to do to achieve the coaching award?